commit-live-students/014-remove-duplicates-from-list/README.md

 # Remove duplicate from following list

 **Notes:**
+* Accept a list as a parameter from function named solution.
+* Remove all duplicates.
+* Return a list of unique values.

+**Instructions:**
 * We have created a file for you named build.py.
 * Inside this file we have created a function for you named solution.
 * You have to code inside this function only.